Alphabetical Plant Listing

 Clematis - Evergreen Group

-As climbers, Clematis are unsurpassed in their long flowering presence, their rich diversity of flower shapes, their wide array of colors and tolerances in terms of exposure and climate.
+As climbers, Clematis are unsurpassed in their long flowering presence, the rich diversity of flower shapes, a wide array of colors, and tolerances in terms of exposure and climate.
 It is no wonder they are so popular!
 From tree huggers to container varieties, there is a Clematis for every garden and flowers for almost every month of the year!

-Members of the Ranunculaceae family, Clematis include more than 300 species, hundreds of hybrids and are divided into 12 main groups, each with consistent flower size, blooming season, pruning and garden use characteristics.
+Members of the Ranunculaceae family, Clematis, include more than 300 species and hundreds of hybrids and are divided into 12 main groups, each with consistent flower size, blooming season, pruning and garden use characteristics.

-• These evergreen clematis produce an abundance of small, single flowers, mostly in creamy-white or white shades.
+• Flowers: These evergreen clematis produce an abundance of small, single flowers, mostly in creamy white or white shades.

-• They bloom profusely from mid winter onwards, starting with Clematis cirrhosa (January) and followed by Clematis armandii (March-April).
+• Blooming Season: They bloom profusely from mid-winter onwards, starting with Clematis cirrhosa (January) and then Clematis armandii (March-April).
 The flowers of Clematis cirrhosa give way to very ornamental, fluffy, silky seedheads, which remain on the plant, adding further interest.

-• These clematis are quite versatile.
-They can be trained over trellises, arbors, pergolas, arches or fences.
+• Uses: These clematis are quite versatile.
+They can be trained over trellises, arbors, pergolas, arches, or fences.
 Careful: these clematis are not good companion plants.
-Their thick foliage cuts off light to any host plant, killing it by starvation.
+Their thick foliage cuts off the light to any host plant, killing it by starvation.
 If planted into a large broadleaf evergreen, they might kill it via strangulation.

 Guide Information